adjust/ios_sdk/doc/sociomantic_plugin.md

     NSString *const SCMCustomerSegment;
     NSString *const SCMCustomerTargeting;
     ```

+5. Before sending any Sociomantic you should set a partner id as shown below:

+    ```objc
+    #import "ADJSociomantic.h"

+    [ADJSociomantic injectPartnerIdIntoSociomanticEvents:@"{sociomanticPartnerId}"];
+    ```

-5. Now you can integrate each of the different Sociomantic events, like in the following examples:
+6. Now you can integrate each of the different Sociomantic events, like in the following examples:

 ### Customer Event